-The IIC US Applied Data and Governance Fellowship (ADG) is a unique opportunity to spend one year working to design and implement high impact programs with government and large non-profits in the United States.
+The Applied Data Fellowship (ADF) is a unique opportunity to spend one year working to design and implement high impact programs with government and large non-profits in the United States.
 Specifically, Fellows will work to help translate data-driven insights into actionable policy recommendations, new programs, and operational changes for the partners they serve.

 Fellows will be directly embedded into government and non-profit host institutions for one year.
 In addition to hands-on experience implementing data insights and working closely with senior-level stakeholders, Fellows will also receive managerial oversight from experienced development-sector consultants and technical support in the form of data analysis training and oversight.

 Fellows will also receive one-on-one career support through the year so as to help meet their post-fellowship career goals.

 The Applied Data Fellowship is a University of Chicago program based in the Harris School of Public Policy.
 It is open to graduates from across divisions at the University of Chicago.
 Exceptional candidates will have a good understanding of the policy domain, strong data analysis skills, and a deep desire to innovate and operationalize programs within the government and non-profit sectors to achieve impact.

 The IIC’s Applied Data Fellowship is open to graduates of any degree program from the University of Chicago, with a preference for Harris School of Public Policy degrees and data/statistics intensive programs.
 Applicants must be either a US citizen or individuals with an OPT card/ similar volunteer work visa and should fall into one of the following two categories:

 Graduates of any University of Chicago program (undergraduate or graduate)

 Current University of Chicago students in a graduate degree program who will take a gap year